-The Bank's trading portfolios are currently composed of peso and dollar-denominated fixed income securities that are marked-to-market daily.
-The Bank also uses VaR to measure the extent of market risk exposure arising from these portfolios.
+The Bank's trading portfolios consist of peso- and dollar-denominated debt securities that are marked-to-market daily.

 VaR is a statistical measure that calculates the maximum potential loss from a portfolio over a holding period, within a given confidence level.
-The Bank's current VaR model uses historical simulation for Peso and USD HFT portfolios with confidence level at 99.00% and a 1 day holding period.
-It utilizes a 250 days rolling data most recently observed daily percentage changes in price for each asset class in its portfolio.

-VaR reports are prepared on a daily basis and submitted to Treasury Group and RMO.
-VaR is also reported to the ROC and BOD on a monthly basis.
-The President, ROC and BOD are advised of potential losses that exceed prudent levels or limits.
+The Bank's current VaR model is based on a historical simulation methodology with a one-day holding period and a 99% confidence level.
+The Bank establishes limits for trading portfolios and VaR, and comply with regulatory standards.
+VaR reports are prepared to closely monitor daily profit and loss against loss triggers and stop-loss limits.
+These are submitted to Treasury Group and RMO on daily basis and to ROC and BOD on monthly basis.
 When there is a breach in VaR limits, Treasury Group is expected to close or reduce their position and bring it down within the limit unless approval from the President is obtained to retain the same.
 All breaches are reported to the President for regularization.
 In addition to the regularization and approval of the President, breaches in VaR limits and special approvals are likewise reported to the ROC and BOD for their information and confirmation.

-Back-testing is employed to verify the effectiveness of the VaR model.
-The Bank performs back-testing to validate the VaR model and stress testing to determine the impact of extreme market movements on the portfolios.
-Results of backtesting are reported to the ROC and BOD on a monthly basis.
-Stress testing is also conducted, based on historical maximum percentage daily movement and on an ad-hoc rate shock to estimate potential losses in a crisis situation.
+The Bank performs back testing to validate the VaR model.
+Results are reported to the ROC and BOD on a monthly basis.
+Stress testing is also conducted based on historical maximum percentage daily movement and on various ad-hoc rate shock scenarios to estimate potential losses in a crisis situation.